KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights/README.md

 For light types that have a position (`point` and `spot` lights), the light's position is defined as the node's world location.
 For light types that have a direction (`directional` and `spot` lights), the light's direction is defined as the 3-vector `(0.0, 0.0, 1.0)` and the rotation of the node orients the light accordingly.

-### Adding Light Instances to Scenes
+## Adding Light Instances to Scenes

-Lights that have no transform information can be attached to scenes. `ambient` lights have no position or orientation and are therefore global and belong to a scene rather than a node.
+Because scenes have no transform, only lights that also have no transform information can be attached to them. `ambient` lights have no position, no orientation and are, therefore, the only light type that may be attached to scenes (and cannot be attached to any other object type).
+A scene may have no more than one ambient light.
 These lights are attached to the scene by defining the `extensions.KHR_lights` property and, within that, an index into the `lights` array using the `light` property.

 ```javascript
 "scenes" : [